rgho/libPredictGender/README.md

 libDetectGender
 ===============

+WARNING: It is generally bad practice to use gender guessing as a part of your user facing projects.
+You may and usually will offend offend users with uncommon names or names common to the other gender(s).
+You may also offend those who do not have a simply male or female gender identity.
+====

-A simple library stack that provides a data based function to detect user gender based on first name.
+A simple library stack that provides a data based function to guess user gender based on first name.
 Future versions will implement results from machine learning + larger datasets.

 Currently there is one function that handles all the work:
 ================================
 theDetectedGender (function)
 pfirstname (parameter)